virteal/side/README.md

 #### blocking functions

-In most computer languages a "blocking" function is a function that can be interrupted and later restarted at that point of interruption.
+In most computer languages, a "blocking" function is a function that can be interrupted and later restarted at that point of interruption.

 In javascript only special "generator" functions behave this way.
 Normal functions never block.
-As a result, javascript is mostly a single threaded synchronous language, without concurrency.
+As a result, javascript is mostly a single threaded synchronous language.

 Instead, javascript is "event based".
 When a function needs to wait for something, it has to describe what will happen next when that